What’s Keeping You Up at Night?

 When you make getting enough sleep a priority, other aspects of your will naturally begin to fall into place.

-4. Bad habits
+4. Bad Habits

 Bad habits like perpetually fussing over your phone can mess with your sleep habits just like not getting enough exercise or eating too late at night.
 What bad habits are you engaging in that are interfering with you getting the sleep you need?
+Why not cultivate some better habits?

 There will always be challenging circumstances!
 What a blessing to know that you can still enjoy rest when you trust God!
 How confident are you that He will work on your behalf?
 How ready are you to let Him help you pare down what you are doing?
 What habits would you like God to help you change?